Curatour/frontend/README.md

 - CSS

 ## Future Iterations

-More specifics about future work or refactoring can be found in this projects [GH issues](https://github.com/orgs/Curatour/projects/1).
+More specifics about future work or refactoring can be found in this project's [GH issues](https://github.com/orgs/Curatour/projects/1).

-## Design
-CuraTour was implement with the help of our backend team ([Phil McCarthy](https://github.com/philmccarthy) and [Robert Heath](https://github.com/kaiheiongaku)) and their repository and documentation can be found [here](https://github.com/Curatour/backend)

-#### To Contribute
+## To Contribute
 If you'd like to contribute to the code, please complete the following steps:
 - fork and clone this repo (for the backend code, please visit [the backend repo](https://github.com/Curatour/backend))
 - run `npm i` on the command line
 - run `npm start` to begin a local server
 - make a pull request for your edits

+## Additional Thanks
+CuraTour was developed with the help of our backend team ([Phil McCarthy](https://github.com/philmccarthy) and [Robert Heath](https://github.com/kaiheiongaku)) and their repository and documentation can be found [here](https://github.com/Curatour/backend)

 ## Authors
 <table>